Western Red Cedar Hedge Plants

 Delivered by Mail Order Direct from our Nursery with a Year Guarantee

-Western Red Cedar, Thuja plicata, is a big, vigorous, evergreen conifer with flaky bark when it is mature and rich green aromatic leaves.
-It is very popular for formal hedging, or grown as tall screening.
-It smells fabulous after you clip it.
+Western Red Cedar, Thuja plicata, is a big, vigorous, evergreen conifer with flaky bark when it is mature and rich green aromatic leaves that smell lovely after you clip then.

 Mature trees tend to be slender and straight, with slightly droopy, lush, leafy branches down to ground level unless they are in a shady forest situation, where they will drop their lower branches.